tyreer/learning-notes/clean_coder.md

 - Trust your disciplines.
 Under pressure is not the time to abandon or question them
 - If you see someone who's under pressure, offer to pair with them

+## Ch.
+12 Collaboration

+- Various examples of how programmers can fall into harmful habits of preferring self-serving focus to a pursuing a shared aim
+- Idea of people on a team doing what seems interesting/what they _want_ to do over a sense of what would help the team and business achieve its goals

+#### Programmers vs. Employers

+- Story of employer being frustrated by description of a bug as interesting
+  - "_Bug's aren't interesting!
+They just need to be fixed_"
+  - Be mindful of the values and goals of the people who pay you
+- Don't bury yourself in technologies that interest you while the business burns down
+  - Your job is to keep the business afloat
+- Professional programmers take time to understand the business
+  - Talk to users about the software
+  - Talk to sales and marketing about the problems they have
+  - Talk to managers to understand the short and long term goals of the team

+#### Programmers vs. Programmers

+- Building a wall around code and not letting others touch it is a sure sign of a dysfunctional team
+  - "Owned code"
+- Far better to break down walls of code ownership and have the team own all the code
+  - Professionals work with each other to on as much of the system as possible
+  - Learn from each other by working on different parts of the system
+- One great way to avoid creating knowledge silos: pairing
+  - Everyone should be able to step into any role in a pinch
+  - Interesting idea to think of pairing as _a way of conducting a code review_
+- "I want you sitting around tables _facing_ each other" (165)
+  - Overhearing frustrated mutterings, serendipitous communications, verbal and body language